dmaone/CommonSense/README.md

 This is a work in progress.
 It's licensed under GPL, errrhm, v2?
-GPL v2, because it uses tmk_core.

 If you have PSoC Creator, Qt+Qt creator, CY8CKIT-059 prototype board and an IBM keyboard with 16x8 matrix (that includes practically any model F, but not beamsprings) - you may try it.
 You can also fry the controller doing it.
 If you break it - you own all the parts.